Find the best exchange rate and low fees when you send money to Myanmar from Australia.

 Unlike American dollars or British pounds, the Burmese Kyat is not a major international currency.
-The choice of companies that you let you send money to Myanmar (also known as Burma) is limited.
-If you want to send money to Myanmar, presently, you have to look at the services of a select number of speciality international money transfer companies, like Western Union — and it will generally have to be a cash transfer — transfers directly to a Burmese bank account are not available from Australia.
+The choice of companies that will let you send money to Myanmar (also known as Burma) is limited.
+Currently, if you want to send money to Myanmar, you have to look at the services of a select number of specialty international money transfer companies, like Western Union.
+It will generally have to be a cash transfer directly into a Burmese bank account which is inaccessible from Australia.

 Read on for information about how to send money to Myanmar, and tips of how to compare money to transfer companies so you can find the best deal on your international money transfer to Myanmar.

 At the time of writing, Burma is currently sanctioned by the US government, meaning that many banks will not allow you to send funds to Burma.
 You need to visit a Western Union or MoneyGram outlet and perform a cash transfer if you want to send money to Myanmar.
 The exchange rate and fees for the transfer will be advised at the time of the transaction.

 How do I send money to Myanmar from Australia?

 Compared to a currency like US Dollars, Burmese Kyat is not a commonly traded currency.
 There are only a handful of money transfer companies and financial institutions that let you send money to Myanmar.
 Some of the providers that let you send money to Myanmar include:

 - Western Union.
 Western Union have a number of cash collection points in Burma.
 You can send money to Myanmar and the recipient can collect the funds from a local merchant.
 You can send money to Myanmar by visiting a Western Union outlet.

 - MoneyGram.
 MoneyGram offer a similar service to Western Union.
 Send money to Myanmar by sending cash from a MoneyGram outlet.

 How do I compare transfer companies when transferring money to Myanmar?